What is brand management?

 What makes you different from your competitors?
 By using brand management strategies to emphasise your brand’s values against others, you’re able to attract your audience with your unique selling proposition.

-Make sure this differentiation is front and centre of all your customer touchpoints.
-Remember, you’ve only got 50 milliseconds for customers to form an opinion about your website – ensure you’re making your difference clear from the get-go, no matter where customers find you.
+Make sure this differentiation is front and centre of all your customer touch points.
+Remember, you’ve only got 50 milliseconds for customers to form an opinion about your website – ensure you’re making your difference clear from the get-go, no matter where consumers find you.

 Making marketing more effective

 Brand management isn’t just about pouring time and resources into your marketing.
 Your efforts need to be aimed in the right direction, otherwise, you’ll see little return on investment for your work.
-Brand management can help to pinpoint where you need to focus, develop your brand voice, and create a loyal customer base who engages with your marketing.
+Brand management can help to pinpoint where you need to focus, develop your brand voice, and construct a loyal customer base that engages with your marketing.